 - 6.22 The 2016 LCR Growth Strategy identifies a number of strategic growth sectors for the regional economy, including:

-- · Advanced manufacturing
+- Advanced manufacturing

+- Digital and creative

 - Financial and professional services

+- Health and life sciences

 - Maritime and logistics

-- · Digital and creative

-- · Health and life sciences

 - Visitor economy

 - 6.23 Off these regional growth sectors, Wirral has notable potential for economic growth in the 'maritime and logistics' and 'visitor economy' sectors related to the ongoing Wirral Waters regeneration.
 Major projects at Wirral Waters which have either commenced or are committed include the MEA Park waterside manufacturing campus and the Maritime Knowledge Hub project, and the Enterprise Zone is already attracting new maritime industry employers, such as the state of the art Stream Maritime Training facility.
 As the development progresses and matures it will continue to evolve into a significant employer, consolidating Wirral's diverse range of employment options and capitalising on the opportunities arising from emerging growth sectors.

 - 6.24 Growth is likely to put additional pressure on the key transport arteries between Wirral and other regional centres, particularly Liverpool.
 It will be important that this growth is matched by associated infrastructure enhancements as necessary.

-- 6.25 The following key issues emerge from the context baseline review: - As traditional industrial and manufacturing employment declines, increasing opportunities are being found in key growth sectors, with particular strength evident in maritime and marine industries. - Despite the general decline in traditional industry, a number of significant long term employers remain, including Unilever and Cammell Laird. - The nationally significant Wirral Waters redevelopment, as part of the Mersey Waters Enterprise Zone, is anticipated to deliver significant new employment opportunities over the plan period. - There are significant commuting flows to and from Liverpool and Cheshire and this connectivity is a key part of Wirral's economic vitality. - SMEs and start-up businesses are notable employers, pointing to the vibrancy of small business in the Borough and the availability of the necessary skills and investment for the sector to flourish. - 6.26 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Ensure that education and skills provision meets the needs of Wirral's existing and future labour market and improves life chances for all, including by enabling older people and people with physical and mental health conditions to stay in employment. - Support a strong, diverse, resilient and growing economy that provides opportunities for all, enhances the vitality of the Borough's town and local centres including through the identification of further regeneration opportunities, particularly in the most deprived areas.
-This could include support for the social enterprise, voluntary and community sectors. - Recognise the importance of the rural economy and support diversification and opportunities for the sustainable use of land for a range of purposes.
+- 6.25 The following key issues emerge from the context baseline review: - As traditional industrial and manufacturing employment declines, increasing opportunities are being found in key growth sectors, with particular strength evident in maritime and marine industries. - Despite the general decline in traditional industry, a number of significant long term employers remain, including Unilever and Cammell Laird. - The nationally significant Wirral Waters redevelopment, as part of the Mersey Waters Enterprise Zone, is anticipated to deliver significant new employment opportunities over the plan period. - There are significant commuting flows to and from Liverpool and Cheshire and this connectivity is a key part of Wirral's economic vitality. - SMEs and start-up businesses are notable employers, pointing to the vibrancy of small business in the Borough and the availability of the necessary skills and investment for the sector to flourish. - 6.26 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Ensure that education and skills provision meets the needs of Wirral's existing and future labour market and improves life chances for all, including by enabling older people and people with physical and mental health conditions to stay in employment. - Support a strong, diverse and resilient economy that provides opportunities for all, enhances the vitality of the Borough's town and local centres including through the identification of further regeneration opportunities, particularly in the most deprived areas.
+This could include support for the social enterprise, voluntary and community sectors.